ceddlyburge/dijkstra-ish/readme.md

 I have introduced a new RouteExtensions class, which removes a lot of code from RoutePermutations, and probably more importantly improves the readability of the code.

-TODO: fix up rubymine suggestions
-TODO: fix up non_retracing_permutations_from, shortest_distance and add to law of demeter comments
+TODO: fix up non_retracing_permutations_from, shortest_distance and add to law of demeter comments. add to documentation tests for these
 TODO: add comments to the public methods to state what the passed in variables should be
-todo: make most of these private / immutable in route extensions   attr_reader :route_candidates, :network_topology, :extensions make newtork_topology immutable in routepermutations
+todo: make most of these private / immutable in route extensions   attr_reader :route_candidates, :network_topology, :extensions
+todo: make newtork_topology immutable in routepermutations
+todo: make other things immutable where possible
+todo: rename route and desiredroute to leg in tests
+todo: fix up law of demeter in capped_by_distance(max_distance)
+tod: look at all files and make sure happy

 ### Simple use of instance data, e.g. for the invariant route topology used in route permutations, could have reduced a lot of code

 I have made network_topology an instance variable of RoutePermutations.

-TODO remove this line below
-- naming of some classes and methods i found questionable:
+I'm not sure what I was thinking there.

 ### AtomicRoute was awkward naming. a route being composed of atomic routes? would have preferred a route composed of legs or tracks. admittedly, the trains problem is a bit loose with the word 'route' but i found this distracting.